synterrr/Dark-Mode-VSCode-Theme/darkmode-theme/README.md

 ![csscode](assets/screenshots/csscode.png)
 ![jscode](assets/screenshots/jscode.png)

-# 📌 Reasom for making the theme
+# 📌 Reason for making the theme
 I really can't code in themes that are too light or not the way i want them to be, so i made this theme to have one where it will not hurt my eyes